migangqui/localhost-run-spring-boot-starter/README.md

-# localhost Run Spring Boot Starter
+# localhost.run Spring Boot Starter

 Spring Boot Starter to share your localhost Spring Application with an external url.

 ## What is localhost.run?

-From the official website, Serveo is an SSH server just for remote port forwarding.
-When a user connects to Serveo, they get a public URL that anybody can use to connect to their localhost server.
+localhost.run is an SSH server just for remote port forwarding.
+When a user connects to localhost.run, they get a public URL that anybody can use to connect to their localhost server.

 ## How works this starter?